AidanDelaney/Auckland-Presentation-2014/slides.md

 - Free Rides (Shimojima, 1999)
     * Philosophers are not Mortal!

 <footer class="source">Atsushi Shimojima, Derivative Meaning in Graphical Representations, IEEE VL, 1999.</footer>
 ---

 title: Syllogistic Reasoning using Euler Diagrams
-class: big
+class: med

-- The major premise ``No mortals are philosophers'' is represented by the contour denoting ``Mortals'' being disjoint from the contour denoting ``Philosophers''.
+- The major premise "No mortals are philosophers" is represented by the contour denoting "Mortals" being disjoint from the contour denoting "Philosophers''.
-- The minor premise ``Every Athenian is mortal'' is represented by the containment of the contour denoting ``Athenians'' within the contour denoting ``Mortals''.
+- The minor premise "Every Athenian is mortal" is represented by the containment of the contour denoting "Athenians" within the contour denoting "Mortals''.
-- The conclusion ``Therefore no philosopher is Athenian'' is clear due to the contours denoting ``Athenians'' and denoting ``Philosophers'' being disjoint.
+- The conclusion "Therefore no philosopher is Athenian" is clear due to the contours denoting "Athenians" and denoting "Philosophers" being disjoint.

 ---